naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ##### Summary of Tests:
 1. Test-1 versus Teset-2 : Jiny-vm as performed 140% better when compare to linux vm with same test setup, this is mainly interrupts are not generated because cpu avoids hitting "hlt" instruction when the thread is under wait for a short period.
 2. Test-2 versus Test-3 :linux on baremetal is very close to that of jiny vm.
 3% to 4% degredation is due to the IPI interrupts are generated on the metal when compare to jiny.
-3. Test-1 versus Test-3 :linux kernel on the metal and on hypervisor(i,e test-1 and test-3) shows a gap of 140%. this is mainly the interrupts speed on hypervisor and hitting hlt instruction frequently.
+3. Test-1 versus Test-3 :linux kernel on the metal and on hypervisor(i,e test-1 and test-3) shows a gap of 140%. this is mainly the interrupts speed on hypervisor and hitting hlt instruction frequently. whenever "hlt" instruction is execute din guest os, control goes to kvm and get back to guest os upon wakeup, this transfer is costly when compare to small cpu spin in guest os.
+This is exactly implmented in jiny os to avoid hitting the "hlt" instruction.

 Issue-1: In IPC, if there is a contention in mutext or semop or other IPC, then one of the thread will be active and other thread goes to sleep.
 In this situation, It will be costly to wakeup a thread under sleep in virtual environment with linux  when compare to the metal or jinyos.

 ##### When IPC based apps in linux vm can under perform due to Issue-1
 1. linux as vm and with multicore(more then one cpu).
 The issue will not be present in single core or on metal(present but very minumum as shown it is only 3 to 4% as against 140%).
 2. The issue will be more when the cpu's are idle and only one task is on the cpu. example: only producer,consumer threads running on different cpu's.
 If other app's are running/active on the same vcpu as waiting thread then vcpu will not go to sleep and issue-1 will not popup.
-3. The issue CAN  popup if the critical section's in the app's are small and there is contention among the threads.
-If the critical section are large then waiter thread goes to a long sleep then receving IPI interrupts is better when compare to tight cpu spin.
+3. The issue will popup if the critical section's in the app's are small and there is contention among the threads.
+If the critical section are large then waiter thread goes to a long sleep, in this case receving IPI interrupts is better when compare to tight cpu spin.

  Monitoring Issue-1: Watch out  the number of [Rescheduling Interrupts](https://help.ubuntu.com/community/ReschedulingInterrupts) in /proc/interrupts, Rescheduling interrupts are implemented using Inter Processor Interrupt(IPI).